adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 ###### Data retention {: #retention-communications }

-Data provided by you in connection with our blog and our forum will be retained for the same time as the comment and / or your account exists.
+Data provided by you in connection with our blog will be retained for the same time as the comment exists.

-In general, we do not store your email address unless it’s specifically required to execute the related campaign (i.e. email signups for a newsletter or signing up to get notified about a product launch).
-In cases where we do store your email address, we only store it for the length of time that is needed to execute the campaign (i.e. once you’ve been notified of the launch).

 In case you are entering into a partner agreement, please find more information on our retention periods here: [https://eyeo.com/privacy/#privacy_information_business_partner](https://eyeo.com/privacy/#privacy_information_business_partner).